DataM1d/Pan-Zoom/README.md

 If you decide not to continue the line, right-click to cancel the current connection.
 The point will remain on the canvas, and you can start drawing a new line or create another standalone point.

+Dragging the point & lines:
+By clicking and holding the left mouse button on a point, you can drag it to a new position.
+Any lines connected to that point automatically follow the movement, just like when drawing a new line

 Saving and Clearing the Canvas:
 Dedicated buttons are provided to save or clear your work.